-4. From the Sound drop-down list, select the sound that you want to place in your movie.
+- 3. Select the keyframe in the new layer where you want the sound to start playing. - 4.
+In the Sound drop-down list, select the sound that you want to place in your movie.

-If necessary, click the keyframe where the sound starts.
 The Sound drop-down list shows all sounds that you've imported.
 Below the name of the sound, at the bottom of the Property inspector, the sound's stats are listed (sample rate, channels, bit rate, duration, and file size), as shown in Figure 11-1.